chef/chef-web-docs/chef_master/source/windows.rst

 ``source``
    **Ruby Type:** String

    Optional.
 The path to a package in the local file system.
 The location of the package may be at a URL.
-Default value: the ``name`` of the resource block See "Syntax" section above for more information.
+Default value: the ``name`` of the resource block.
+See the "Syntax" section above for more information.

-   If the ``source`` property is not specified, the package name MUST be exactly the same as the display name found in **Add/Remove programs** or exacty the same as the ``DisplayName`` property in the appropriate registry key:
+   If the ``source`` property is not specified, the package name MUST be exactly the same as the display name found in **Add/Remove programs** or exactly the same as the ``DisplayName`` property in the appropriate registry key, which may be one of the following:

    .. code-block:: ruby